-Summer draws it’s final breaths.
+Summer draws its final breaths.
 You can feel the earth and all her creatures heave a sigh of relief as the heat is dissipating and crisp, cool mornings arrive.
 The change of temperature turns my gardener thoughts to the fall garden.

 Based on where you live, you may be thinking of putting the garden to bed for the winter.
 No matter what gardening zone you live in, there are certain fall garden preparations to perform during this transitional season.

-It’s important to not put diseased plants in the compost as disease can incubate there.
+It’s important to not put diseased plants in the compost as the disease can incubate there.

 No matter which garden style you prefer, the first step in fall garden preparation is the same: Remove and/or incorporate all the plant debris from your garden.

 Healthy plant debris can be incorporated into the soil or added to compost.
 Incorporating it into the garden improves drainage, introduces oxygen, relieves compaction, and enriches the soil.

-As organic, Non-GMO farmers, we don’t use any chemicals.
-We enhance our soil with composted soil, vermiposted soil (composting done with worms), compost tea, cover crops, and manure from our animals.
+As organic, non-GMO farmers, we don’t use any chemicals.
+We enhance our soil with composted soil, vermicomposted soil (composting done with worms), compost tea, cover crops, and manure from our animals.

 Your garden has used much of its energy and nutrition producing the harvest.
 Fall is the best time to return the favor to your soil.
 There are many fertilizing options.
 Choose the one that suits your lifestyle and goals.